 - Fill in the start date of the calculation and the threshold base temperature.

-- Last step is to add the target that you would like to reach and click on Create to save the widget.
+- The last step is to add the target that you would like to reach and click on Create to save the widget.

 Click here if you would like to see our colleague Mirjam Bekker explaining how to create this widget.